<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M9ZWWLT" height="0" width="0" style="display:none;visibility:hidden">

 EU Digital Services Act (proposed)

-The EU Digital Services Act (DSA) maintains the current rule that provides immunity for platforms that host third-party data but adds new obligations for online platforms.
-The DSA requires platforms to be transparent about their content moderation practices, as well as notice and action processes.
+The EU Digital Services Act (DSA) requires platforms to be transparent about their content moderation practices and notice and action processes.
 The Brookings Institute² has interpreted this as an effort to balance a platform’s need for a sense of responsibility with their desire to avoid liability.

 The DSA also includes additional transparency requirements, stating that platforms must disclose how algorithms work, how content moderation decisions are made, and how advertisers target users.
 Non-compliance may result in fines of up to 6% of annual global revenue for a single violation, increasing to 10% for repeat violations³.